mozilla/geckodriver/doc/Releasing.md

 4. Find the signed geckodriver archives in the [taskcluster index] by replacing %changeset% with the full release changeset id.
 Rename the individual files so the basename looks like 'geckodriver-v%version%-%platform%'.

+   The macOS build is a universal binary (x86_64 + aarch64).
+For backward compatibility, create a copy of the macOS archive with the `-aarch64` platform suffix so that existing consumers that reference the architecture-specific filename continue to work.

    Upload them all, including the checksum files for the Linux platforms.

 5. Before announcing the release on GitHub publish the geckodriver crate as well